shonaka/useful_links/README.md

 ## Programming
 #### MATLAB
 * [MATLAB plot gallery](https://www.mathworks.com/products/matlab/plot-gallery.html) - A very good source for plotting in MATLAB provided by Mathworks.
-Each figure has a link to the source so it's very useful to find the plots you want to plot and make one yourself.
+Each figure has a link to the source so it's useful to find the plots you want to plot and make one yourself.

 #### Github
 * [Github totorial](https://try.github.io/levels/1/challenges/1) - An interactive website to learn how to use git shell.
 Recommended if you are starting to use git.